 - NIDA/NIA Baltimore – Amy Newman, NIDA; Myriam Gorospe, NIA

-- Structural Biology – Susan Buchanan, NIDDK; Wei Yang, NIDDK; Pat Becerra, NEI
+- Structural Biology and Friends – Susan Buchanan, NIDDK; Wei Yang, NIDDK; Pat Becerra, NEI

 Postdoctoral Fellow Survey to Addressing the Leaky Pipeline

-Although approximately 50% of biological/health-related post-doctoral fellows at NIH, as throughout the US, are women, the percentage of women, who pursue independent research positions, is much lower.
+Although approximately 50% of biological/health-related post-doctoral fellows at NIH are women, the percentage of women who pursue independent research positions is much lower.
 For example, the number of women applicants for the Stadtman search was 29% and 25.4% for years 2014 and 2015, respectively.
-A 15-year tracking of men and women post-docs at NIEHS, done by Dr. Tammy Collins (Director, Office of Fellow’s Career Development, NIEHS), revealed similar statistics.
+Although this percentage has increased somewhat in recent years, a 15-year tracking of men and women post-docs at NIEHS, run by Dr. Tammy Collins (Director, Office of Fellow’s Career Development, NIEHS), also revealed a loss of women in independent research positions.
+This has been referred to as the ‘leaky pipeline’ and has been observed in academics also.
 However, the reason for a discrepancy in career choices for men and women has not been established.
-Not understanding these reasons has certainly contributed to the fact that there has been little increase in the percentage of women in positions of PI and above at NIH in the past 25 years.
+Not understanding these reasons has certainly contributed to the fact that there has been only a small increase in the percentage of women in PI positions at NIH in the past 25 years.

 At the urging of Dr. Michael Gottesman (DDIR), the WSA developed a post-doc exit survey to uncover the reasons for these gender differences in career choices.
 The objective of the survey is to determine the career tracks for post-docs, why a post-doc chose a particular track, and how these tracks differ among men and women and other underrepresented groups.

 This post-doc exit survey is administered by the Foundation for Advanced Education in the Sciences (FAES).
-When a post-doctoral fellow is leaving NIH and goes to the FAES office in Building 10 to terminate their medical insurance, they are given the opportunity to take the survey.
-To encourage participation, FAES generously offers a $5 gift card, which can be used at the coffee shop just down the hall from the FAES office, to those who agree.
+When a post-doctoral fellow is leaving NIH, they are given the opportunity to take the survey at https://faes.formstack.com/forms/wsa_exit_survey.
+To encourage participation, FAES generously offers a $5 gift card, which can be used at the coffee shop just down the hall from the FAES office, or a $5 Amazon gift card.
 The survey became operational in the summer of 2017.